Diddy Launches New Black Political Party: ‘It’s Time We Unify’

 As reported by The Hollywood Reporter, Combs also revamped his “Vote or Die!” campaign, which kicked off on September 24 with a town hall meeting alongside Kerry Washington and Dr. Cornel West.

-The “Vote or Die!” campaign originally launched around the 2004 Presidential election, in an effort to appeal to young and minority voters.
+The “Vote or Die!” campaign originally launched around the 2004 presidential election, in an effort to appeal to young and minority voters.